GTLIDAR/safe-nav-locomotion/README.md

 Synthesis of the navigation planner is executed by running [Run_File_coarse_abstratction_CDC.py](task_planner/Bipedal_Locomotion_Task_Planner/safe-nav-loco/Run_File_coarse_abstratction_CDC.py) (the desired discrete abstraction, belief partition, and initial robot and obstacle locations can also be edited in this file).

+`cd task_planner/Bipedal_Locomotion_Task_Planner/safe-nav-loco/; python Run_File_coarse_abstratction_CDC.py`

 Synthesis of the action planner is executed by running [Run_File_fine_abstratction.py](task_planner/Bipedal_Locomotion_Task_Planner/safe-nav-loco/Run_File_fine_abstratction.py).

+`python Run_File_fine_abstratction.py`

 ### 2D simulation

 After synthesis is complete both planners can be simulated in a 2D collision avoidance game against a user controlled dynamic obstacle.
+Run [Sim_2LA.py](task_planner/Bipedal_Locomotion_Task_Planner/safe-nav-loco/Sim_2LA.py) to initiate the simulation.

+`python Sim_2LA.py`

-Running [Sim_2LA.py](task_planner/Bipedal_Locomotion_Task_Planner/safe-nav-loco/Sim_2LA.py).
-The user can control the evasion game on the coarse grid using the arrow keys.
+The user can control the dynamic obstacle on the coarse grid using the arrow keys.
 Between coarse game states the code visualizes the robot progressing through the environment on a fine discretization within one discrete coarse cell.
 Actions at each keyframe as well as the dynamic obstacle pass are saved into an output file in the [integration](task_planner/Bipedal_Locomotion_Task_Planner/safe-nav-loco/Examples/Integration) directory.

 # Motion Planner